-If you have a lot to sell, start gathering and planning early; a month to a couple of weeks before the sale.
-Make sure the items are clean and dusted.
+If you have a lot to sell, start gathering and planning months ahead before the sale.
+Make sure your items are clean, dusted and not broken.
 Put prices on everything.
-Use those annoying sticky labels so the price does not fall off items.
+Use those annoying sticky labels so the price does not fall off items or use string tags.
 When possible prices should be placed on the top of items so they are seen immediately.

 Be sure you have enough small change and singles to get you through the day.

 Content copyright © 2019 by Vannie Ryanes.
 All rights reserved.

 This content was written by Vannie Ryanes.
 If you wish to use this content in any manner, you need written permission.
-Contact Vannie Ryanes for details.
+Contact BellaOnline Administration for details.